htsai1/SDCND-Term1-Project2-TrafficSignClassifier/README.md

 # SDCND-Term1-Project2-TrafficSignClassifier

-This is the repo to store the work of Term 1 Project2 German traffic signs classifier using own build neural network
+This repo contains the Udacity Self-Driving Car Nanodegree (SDCND) Term 1 Project2 German traffic signs classifier using own build neural network

+Please see the notebook (.ipynb) for the code implementation and the write-up (.md) for the project reflection.